OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

 We may have received your personal information from other persons if that person has shared their content with you using Apple products, sent gift certificates and products, or invited you to participate in Apple services or forums.
 We may also validate the information provided by you when creating an Apple ID with a third party for security and fraud prevention purposes.

 If you are a potential candidate for employment with Apple, we may have received your personal information from third parties such as recruiters or external websites.
 We will use the personal information we receive to contact you about a potential opportunity or in evaluating your candidacy.
-If you did not provide us your personal information directly, we will inform you of the source when we first contact you regarding your candidacy.For research and development purposes, we may use datasets such as those that contain images, voices or other data that could be associated with an identifiable person.
+If you did not provide us your personal information directly, we will inform you of the source when we first contact you regarding your candidacy.
+For research and development purposes, we may use datasets such as those that contain images, voices or other data that could be associated with an identifiable person.
 When acquiring such datasets, we do so in accordance with applicable law in the jurisdiction in which the dataset is hosted.
 When using such datasets for research and development, we do not attempt to re-identify individuals who may appear therein.

 Collection and Use of Non-Personal Information